dhr. dr. N. (Niall) Martin

 Co-organiser of the ASCA 2011 International Conference and Workshop: 'Imagining, Resisting, Remembering' with keynote speakers: Meltem Ahiska, Ed Cohen, Lawrence Grossberg, Jacques Rancière.

-- N. Martin (2015).
+- Martin, N. (2015).
 Iain Sinclair: Noise, Neoliberalism and the Matter of London.
 (Bloomsbury Studies in the City).
-London: Bloomsbury.
+London: Bloomsbury. [details]

 - Geen nevenwerkzaamheden